 The band caught the eye of Tooth & Nail Records, the largest independent Christian-market record label.
 In 1999, More Than Conquerors was released, followed by Building a Better Me in 2001, Matt Aragon in 2002, and Seismic in 2003.
 In 2004, Tooth & Nail released a Dogwood greatest hits album titled Reverse, Then Forward Again.

 Over the next few years, their their tour schedule was light, primarily due to the fact that both Josh Kemble and Danny Montoya became fathers.
 Kemble and drummer Russell Castillo were the only original members still with the band during this period and, according to their Myspace page, they were signed for a time to Roadside Records.
-They essentially stopped performing in October 2011.
+They essentially stopped touring after 2006, with what seemed to be a final performance in October 2011.